What Is The Insulation In Your Attic Made Of? The two most popular types of insulation that are in your homes are fiberglass and cellulose fiber.

 If you were to go up in your roof and add or upgrade your attic insulation you would save money every year you live in that home!
 Yes, insulation is dirty and nasty; just wear a mask, pants, sweatshirt and hat.
 Bottom line, you need to add this insulation!!
 Even if you have a professional do the job, please do not forget to seal the attic with an attic stair cover!!
 Now, you might just be thinking about recouping the money you invested to buy the insulation.
 Here is the thing: Your energy savings will increase over time because utility rates go up and will continue to go up!
 Determine If You Have Enough Attic Insulation

-To find out if you have enough attic insulation, measure the thickness of the insulation.
+In conclusion and to find out if you have enough attic insulation.
+Please measure the thickness of the insulation.
 If it is less than R-22 (7 inches of fiber glass or rock wool or 6 inches of cellulose), you could probably benefit by adding more.
 Most homes in the United States have a building code that ranges between R-22 and R-49 insulation in the attic.
 Most likely your insulation (if you have not replaced it) is between 25-50% less than current energy code requires.
-Find the R-Value you need by zip code.
+Finally then find the R-Value you need by zip code.